monacca1/nuggit/README.md

 - Example:
   - `nuggit pull`

-- Note on pushing too master or default tracking branch.
-We do not normally push to master, but for some workflows that is acceptable.
+### nuggit push
-An example of that workflow may be: complete the work (and test) in a branch, merge default back into the working branch (test), then when satisfied, merge the working branch back into the default tracking branch and push.
+- nuggit push will push the working branch to the remote and do this recursively (in the root repo and all submodules).
+It will identify the working branch and push it explicitly by name to ensure that it is pushing to the same branch across all submodules (and root repo)

-  - At the moment you should not use the push command to push to the default tracking branch.
-The work around is a script "nuggit_push_default.pl"
+#### Pushing to master (or default tracking branch)
+- Since the nuggit push identifies the working brach by name and pushes to the root repo and all submodules recursively, if you have checked out the default tracking branch, you may not be on the same explicitly named branch across the entire repo (of submodules).
+There is a seperate script (for now) to push to the default tracking branch: `nuggit_push_default.pl`.
 This script will push to whatever the checked out branch is, and if you checked out with `nuggit checkout --default`, it should be the default  tracking branch for each submodule.
   - Example:
     - `nuggit_push_default.pl`

-push
+### nuggit rebase

-rebase
+- Not yet implemented

 relink